arkadeycns/De-Nile-Dreamers/README.md

 - We could use bert, siamesse, etc. for similarity calculation but we are using sbert (didn't use tf-idf or word2vec).
 - TF-IDF is inferior to word2vec or any above embedding.
 - Neural networks, siamese etc poor due to small corpus, so training is not feasible.
 (So above, we are using pre-trained model)
-- NLTK removed because spacy is concise, nltk(a toolkit, but more flexibiolity)  need to download corpus, spacy has inbuilt tokeniser , lemmatizer(pre-trained)
+- NLTK removed because spacy is concise, NLTK(a toolkit, but more flexibility)  need to download corpus, spacy has inbuilt tokeniser , lemmatizer(pre-trained)
 - LSTM -> overfitting, because small corpus, so overfitting even on early stopping, moreover time consuming